-Whale watching is a popular pastime in Iceland and seeing that Iceland is an island we don't have to go far to see the whales.
-I recently joined a tour by Reykjavík Sailors leaving from Reykjavík harbour.
-I have lived in Reykjavík my whole life and this is the first time I went whale watching from Reykjavík harbour.
+Whale watching is a popular pastime in Iceland, and since Iceland is an island, we don't have to go far to see the whales.
+I joined a tour with Reykjavík Sailors, departing from Reykjavík harbour.

-I have gone whale watching on my travels around my country, but I did not have to go that far as there are awesome whale sightings in my backyard, so to speak.
+I have gone whale watching on my travels around my country, but I did not have to go that far, as there are awesome whale sightings in my backyard, so to speak.

-Top photo: a humpback whale waiving
+Top photo: a humpback whale waving

 With the captain of the boat and the tour guide

-Times have changed for sure and I couldn't believe how much fun there is to be had on Faxaflói bay just outside my city ;)
+Times have changed for sure, and I couldn't believe how much fun there is to be had on Faxaflói bay just outside my city ;)

-The captain, Björn Stefánsson, and the marine engineer, Unnar Gylfason (the cute guys in my photo above ;)) asked me in to show me a video of a humpback whale breaching, which Unnar had shot earlier on that same day.
-I crossed my fingers that we would see the same sight, as it has been a dream of mine for years to see a humpback whale breaching (jumping).
+The captain, Björn Stefánsson, and the marine engineer, Unnar Gylfason (the cute guys in my photo above), asked me in to see a video of a humpback whale breaching that Unnar had shot earlier that day.

-We were in luck on the afternoon tour as we saw plenty of minke whales, dolphins and humpback whales - and even a humpback whale breaching :) It happened so suddenly that I didn't catch it on camera, but I got a clear mental image of it in my mind, which I will cherish forever.
+It happened so suddenly that I didn't catch it on camera, but I got a clear mental image that I will cherish forever.
 I felt ecstatic - it was a truly magnificent sight!

 A whale fluking